-Paste in the URL of your target destination, add the Link Text to display with the link and select whether to open your link in a new window …
+Paste in the URL of your target link, add the anchor text associated with the link and choose whether to open your link in a new window/tab …

-(Type in the search term to display related posts and pages)
+(Type in the search term to find related content)

-Select the title of the post or page you would like to link to, and the URL of your selected item will automatically be inserted into the destination URL field …
+Select the title of the page or post you want to link to, and the item’s URL automatically gets added to the fields in the destination URL section …

-(Click on the post or page to link to in your content)
+(Click on the page or post to link to in your content)

-But you are not just limited to default posts or pages.
-If you use custom post types on your website (e.g. products, videos, etc.), you can also create internal links to these …
+You are not limited to pages or posts.
+If you use custom WordPress post types on your site, you can also link to these …

-(Link to custom post types in addition to regular posts or pages)
+(Link to custom WordPress post types in addition to pages or posts)

-If you want the link to open in a new browser window, select the Open link in a new window/tab box and click the Add Link button to create your internal link …
+If you would like to open your linked content in a new window, tick the Open link in a new window/tab box and click the Add Link button to create your internal link …

-(You can open internal and external links in a new window – even external links to content about internal links!)
+(You can open internal and external links in new windows – even external links to content about internal links!)

 WordPress Automatically Detects Broken Links

-From v.
-4.6, WordPress now automatically checks when you add hyperlinks to detect broken links.
-If you add a broken link (e.g. add a space in the URL), WordPress will let you know, allowing you to fix your link before publishing it to your site. …
+From WordPress 4.6, WordPress now automatically checks when you add hyperlinks to detect broken links.
+If you add a broken link (e.g. add a space in the URL), WordPress will let you know, allowing you to update the link before publishing it to your site. …